dbolotov/amelie/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Added a link to the specific video where the algorithm is presented.

+* Added a doi reference to a paper where the algorithm is described.

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Elaborated on the algorithm in the DESCRIPTION.

 * Added a sentence on where the algorithm is presented.
 I am not able